ktronicsdev/IoTDeviceMonitor/Readme.md

 ## Description

-This repository contains an **Azure Functions** project that will get a set of credentials from a database, and notify the user when the solar production abnormalities.
+This repository contains an **Azure Functions** project that will get a set of credentials from a database, and notify the user when the IoT device abnormalities.

 ## How to Run